LevanceWam/JavascriptCourse/README.md

 <h2 id=section2>Operators</h2>

 <p> In JS we have different types of Operators.
 Artihmetic, Assignment, Comparison, Logical, and  Bitwise operators.
 When we use these operators along with variables and constants we create expressions.
-Expressions can be used to implement logic and algorithms. </p>
+Expressions can be used to implement logic and algorithms.
+An expression is something that produces a value.</p>

 <a href="#home">Top</a>